Jaisurya1817/Measurement-of-Displacement-Using-LVDT/README.md

 ## Result:
-Thus the Capacitance of an unknown Capacitor using Schering Bridge has been determined and measured.
+Thus the measurement of Displacement using LVDT has been measured.